-- The 4x8 lamellas are scarf jointed together to make one long lamella for the MPP Panel
+- The 4x8 lamellas are scarf jointed together to make one long panel for MPP

-- Or a 1 inch by 4 foot by 60 foot sheet of LVL.
+- 1 inch by 4 foot by 60 foot sheet of LVL.

 - LVL joist or rim board

 - Long plywood with span capacity

 - What could you do with it?